ballerina-platform/module-ballerinax-googleapis.gmail/gmail/Module.md

 var sendMessageResponse = gmailClient->sendMessage(userId, messageRequest);
 ```

-The response from `sendMessage` is either a string tuple with the message ID and thread ID (if the message was sent successfully) or an `error` (if the message was unsuccessful).
+The response from `sendMessage` is either a string tuple with the message ID and thread ID (if the message was sent successfully) or an `error` (if sending the message was unsuccessful).

 ```ballerina
 if (sendMessageResponse is (string, string)) {